dfient/coinbase-bot/README.md

 ## Contributing

-Small or big, all contributions are welcome.
-Simply submit PRs.

 Can't code or no time, but want me to keep running this project?
 Coffee keeps me awake, coding away.
 Litecoin (LTC) donations welcome to MT51Zx5i6iPm13ikJM7taPctRxungu4BP3 to keep my caffeine intake high.

+Can code, test, write docs?
+Small or big, all contributions are welcome.
+Simply submit PRs.

 ## Use at your own risk